bentyeh/bentyeh.github.io/README.md

 # Layouts hierarchy

 - compress.html: Jekyll layout that compresses HTML (credits: https://github.com/penibelst/jekyll-compress-html)
-  - default.html: used by about and projects pages
+  - default.html: used by about, blog, and projects pages
     - home.html: used by index page
     - post.html: used by blog posts and individual projects
-    - blog.html: used by blog page

 # Frontmatter variables